Wilhelm Henning

-Wilhelm Henning (26 July 1879 in Bruchsal, Baden - 24 October 1943 in Lichterfelde, Berlin) was a German military officer and right-wing politician.
+Wilhelm Henning (26 July 1879 in Bruchsal, Baden – 24 October 1943 in Lichterfelde, Berlin) was a German military officer and right-wing politician.

 Military service

 Henning enlisted as an officer in the German Imperial Army and remained until 1919 when he retired with the rank of Major.
 From 1917 he served in the War Ministry and was moved to St Petersburg in 1918.

 Politics

 Entering politics, Henning joined the conservative German National People's Party (DNVP) and was elected to the Reichstag in 1920.
-From the start Henning was on the extreme anti-Semitic and was close to the likes of Albrecht von Graefe, Reinhold Wulle and Richard Kunze, although the latter split from the DNVP in 1921 to form his own Deutschsoziale Partei.
+From the start Henning was on the extreme antisemitic and was close to the likes of Albrecht von Graefe, Reinhold Wulle and Richard Kunze, although the latter split from the DNVP in 1921 to form his own Deutschsoziale Partei.

 Rathenau controversy

 Henning became notorious for an article of his that appeared in the June 1922 edition of Konservative Monatsschrift.
 In the article, 'The Real Face of Rapallo Terror', Henning denounced Walther Rathenau as an "international Jew" who had sullied German honour by not mentioning the murder of envoy Wilhelm Graf von Mirbach-Horff in Moscow during the Treaty of Rapallo negotiations.
-With Rathenau murdered at around the same time it appeared that rogue elements within the DNVP were endorsing political murder and so, under pressure from Chancellor Joseph Wirth, the DNVP leadership expelled the far right anti-Semitic wing, including Henning.
+With Rathenau murdered at around the same time it appeared that rogue elements within the DNVP were endorsing political murder and so, under pressure from Chancellor Joseph Wirth, the DNVP leadership expelled the far right antisemitic wing, including Henning.
 In response Henning joined with Wulle and von Graefe in establishing the German Völkisch Freedom Party (DVFP) as a rightist splinter group.
 Henning continued to represent this group (as well as the National Socialist Freedom Movement, a joint list with the Nazi Party active after the Beer Hall Putsch) in the Reichstag until 1928.